shreyansh26/Personal-Website/content/post/2020-11-30_fast_api_docker_ml_deploy/index.md

 Now you can head to [http://localhost:8000/docs]([http://localhost:8000/docs]) to test the API.

-If you see something the dashboard and the responses similar to the screenhots above, you have most likely deployd it successfully.
+If you see the dashboard and the responses similar to the screenshots above, you have most likely deployed it successfully.

 ### Congratulations!!